Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 ## Key Insights:
 1. Massive drop-off at product view - 86.11% of visitors never even look at a product page
-2. Mobile is broken - Mobile converts at 0.49% vs desktop's 1.73% (72% worse)
+2. Checkout is the killer - We lose 54% of users between cart and starting checkout
-3. Cart abandonment crisis - 74.84% of people who add items don't complete purchase
+3. Mobile is broken - Mobile converts at 0.49% vs desktop's 1.73% (72% worse)
-4. Direct traffic converts best - 2.3% conversion rate vs 0.8% for social media
+4. Cart abandonment crisis - 74.84% of people who add items don't complete purchase
-5. Checkout is the killer - We lose 54% of users between cart and starting checkout
+5. Customers from worldwide shop, with US dominating followed by Venezuela and Canada.
-6. Geographic Spread - Customers from 200+ countries, with US dominating followed by Venezuela and Canada.
+6. Direct traffic converts best - 2.3% conversion rate vs 0.8% for social media

 ## Business Recommendations
 1. **Need to fix mobile experience immediately**